ErpNetDocs/info/information/editions-and-plans/index.md

 > Check out each edition in depth by visiting its link to learn more about the plans available for it.
 >
 > There you can compare the included functionalities and benefits by plan.

-## @@name Editions Purposes and Comparison

-The following table offers an at-a-glance comparison of the different editions of @@name.

-This will help you understand the purpose of each edition, **the functionalities** available with it, and **the benefits** it offers to your business.
-Use it to orient you toward the **@@name edition** your business will get the most value from as an investment.

 |**Business Aspect**|**[ERP.net Express](express-edition.md)**|**[ERP.net Small Business](small-business-edition.md)**|**[ERP.net Enterprise](enterprise-edition.md)**|
 |:----|:----|:----|:----|